 Shortages in semi-conductor chips is also ongoing and the politics around them have greatly influenced demand for new cars.

 Because of this, projecting and increase or decrease in automobile prices 2023 is challenging.
+Experience the future of car sales online with Autozen.
+Explore a vast selection, transparent pricing, and hassle-free transactions.
+Buy or sell with ease!

 It seems as though the market for new cars will continue to be limited as manufacturers adjust production for what should be decreased demand.
 This might, however, influence a shortage of supply in the used car market causing prices to increase.
 However, a recession would ultimately lower purchasing power across both new and used markets causing prices to drop.